rts-lang/chillffi/README.md

 2. When work with FFI is required - a copy is created from the zygote.
 3. Data and descriptors are transferred through a secure socket channel in memory.
 4. In case of errors, the supervisor intercepts the worker crash and returns the error to Rust, keeping your application stable.

+> [!IMPORTANT]
+>
+> This does not protect you from the FFI code running inside the isolated process.
+>
+> For example, if it does something with your OS or file system -
+> it is already your responsibility to separately protect against this.
+>
+> For example: You can use a virtual space for the file system and so on.

+> [!IMPORTANT]
+>
+> FFI blocks should be as small as possible in size.
+I.e., not 100 lines in 1 FFI space.
+>
+> An exception can be considered when you need a single address space for several operations.
+>
+> In other cases, you should separate FFI requests as much as possible.
+>
+> Because no one can guarantee that any FFI request will not break your code.
+>
+> Even if you are an experienced programmer, there are things that do not depend on your experience.

 <!-- ## 🧭 Roadmap (todo better about capabilities) -->